davidbarone/parser/README.md

 FOOBAR+BAZ
 FOOBARBAZ
 ```
-When an optional item is not matched, then no child is inserted into the tree.
+When an optional symbol is not matched, then no child is inserted into the tree.

 ### Many Modifier
 The 'many' modifiers (+ and *) allow a symbol to be repeated more than once.
 For example: